-In Our Own Voice: National Black Women’s Reproductive Justice Agenda is a Reproductive Justice partnership of five Black women’s Reproductive Justice organizations:
+In Our Own Voice: National Black Women’s Reproductive Justice Agenda is a Reproductive Justice partnership of eight Black women’s Reproductive Justice organizations:

 Black Women for Wellness, (BWW), started by a group of Black women who were concerned about the health and wellbeing of black babies, is a woman centered, community-based organization offering a multi-generational approach to building health and wellness for our communities.
 We stand on the history of our experience and envision a future that includes empowered Black women & girls.
 We are on a mission to create new realities and visions for Black women that highlights the resiliency and strengths of our culture.
 We address health disparities impacting Black women and girls by influencing policy and regulations; conducting community research and validating our experience; implementing programs and services that are responsive to our health and life challenges; building capacity of our leadership to direct resources, and modeling good health and well being.